 "I know not with what weapons World War III will be fought, but World War IV will be fought with sticks and stones".
 Einstein couldn’t have guessed our weapon of choice would be memes.
 In the information age, wars are no longer solely won or lost on the battlefield.
-Nobody understands that better than Putin, who at the time of writing, is 4 days into invading Ukraine.
-Rather than aerial assault or artillery, he uses disinformation to lay the groundwork for invasion, as seen in Georgia in 2008, Crimea in 2014 and Syria in 2015.
-Accused by the State Department of weaponizing social media to interfere in the 2016 U.S. election, Russia is a disinformation super power.
+Nobody understands that better than Vladimir Putin, who gave the order to invade Ukraine on February 24th, 2022.
+Rather than aerial assault or artillery, he uses disinformation as the first bombardment, to lay the groundwork for invasion, as seen in Georgia in 2008, Crimea in 2014 and Syria in 2015.
+This was on the back of being accused by the State Department of weaponizing social media to interfere in the 2016 U.S. election.
+Russia long ago lost super power status in conventional warfare, so has invested in becoming a super power in information warfare.
+The implications of these developments are frightening.
+We live in a world where for a few million dollars bad actors can train their own AI in the style of GPT-3, and use it to deploy convincing human-level disinformation at scale.
+America and her allies need new weapons that work to defend democracy and the right to self-determination.

 Name | Link | Type |